7 sure-fire ways to demonstrate marketing ROI to your agency’s clients

 - Click-through rate (CTR)

 No one wants to keep investing in money-bleeding marketing strategies.
-For this reason, you need to continually assess how much your client spends at every stage.
+For this reason, you need to continually assess how much of your client’s budget is spent at every stage.

 Every penny needs to be accounted for, so it is best to make a list that will help you look at every expenditure and determine its worth.
 The amount of revenue acquired or lost should guide you on the best strategies for specific campaigns.